Instant Pot Garlic-Herb Chicken Thighs

 I go through phases with my Instant Pot.
 It’s no secret around here that I absolutely love the Instant Pot, but I go through long stretches where I almost forget about that beloved machine.
 When I decide to pull it back into the rotation, I use it almost every day, and that’s where I’ve been lately.
 Soups, stews, curries, sticky rice, my machine has been living on the kitchen counter.

 And one of my favorite ways to use the Instant Pot is to cook a big batch of chicken hands-off.
-This garlic-herb chicken gets chopped up and used all week in salads, sandwiches, tossed into soups, and added to dinner and lunches for the kids.
+This garlic-herb chicken gets chopped up and used all week in salads, sandwiches, tossed into soups, and added to dinner and lunches for the kids (btw, Blackened Chicken is my other favorite to make a big batch of for meal prep).
 With Frank and I both still working from home, this has been one of the most useful recipe components to find in the fridge.
 And the key to all of the chicken’s flavor is a simple pantry-staple marinade.

 How to Make Instant Pot Chicken Thighs